Table of Contents

 - Authorized business representatives: Any person can be appointed as a sole trade representative if he is over 18 years old, has a sound mind and is a local resident.

-- Foreigners and sole proprietorship: Any foreigner who wishes to start this form of business must appoint a local resident who will be representative of the business.
+- Foreigners: Any foreigner who wishes to start this form of business must appoint a local resident who will be representative of the business.
 If the foreigner needs to register the said business and is not residing in the country of business, he has to seek a local resident partner

-- Registration of sole proprietorship: When doing registration, the business name, the business address, the name and address of the authorized owner will be required.
+- Registration: When doing registration, the business name, the business address, the name and address of the authorized owner will be required.

-- Renewing sole proprietorship: In most places, registration of sole proprietorship is usually valid for a year after which it is renewed.
+- Renewing: In most places, registration of sole proprietorship is usually valid for a year after which it is renewed.
 It is an offense to conduct business activities before renewal of license as this might attract a fine which is a liability to the business